KP integrability of non-perturbative differentials: Proofs

 Let $G_{\Omega_n}$ be the set of 3-level graphs $\Gamma$ with some additional structure described as follows: \begin{itemize} \item The set $V_\ell(\Gamma)$ consists of $n$ ordered multileaves $\ell_1,\dots,\ell_n$, that is, there is a fixed bijection $\set n \to V_\ell(\Gamma)$ such that $i\mapsto \ell_i$. \item Each edge $e\in E_{\ell-\omega}(\Gamma)$ attached to $\ell_i$ is decorated by the operator $O(e)\coloneqq \int_{z^-_i}^{z^+_i}$. \item Each $(g,m,k)$-$\omega$-vertex $v$ is decorated by $\omega(v)\coloneqq \hbar^{2g-2+m+k}\omega^{(g)}_{m+k}$, and the arguments of $\omega^{(g)}_{m+k}$ are put in bijection with the edges attached to $v$. \end{itemize}

 \begin{proposition}[\cite{BorEyn-knots}] We have

 \end{proposition}

 \begin{remark} Proposition~\ref{prop:Graphs-Omega} is already presented in \cite{BorEyn-knots}; we just formalize their description in a way that is convenient for our proofs below.
 To this end, in addition to the standard Feynman graphs technique one has to use two additional observations.
-First of all, we use Equation~\eqref{eq:exp-int-B-i-j} in order to dissolve the first factor in~\eqref{eq:np-nn-kernels} into the $(0,2)$-$\omega$-vertices connected to two different multileaves.
+First of all, we use Equation~\eqref{eq:exp-int-B-i-j} in order to dissolve the first factor in~\eqref{eq:np-nn-kernels} into the $(0,2,0)$-$\omega$-vertices connected to two different multileaves.
 Moreover, we use the identity

-to generate the $(0,2)$-$\omega$-vertices whose two edges are connected to a multileaf and to a $\theta$-vertex. \end{remark}
+to generate the $(0,1,1)$-$\omega$-vertices whose two edges are connected to a multileaf and to a $\theta$-vertex. \end{remark}

 \begin{remark} The right hand side of~\eqref{eq:GraphicalFormulaOmega} contains an infinite sum.
-However, both the left hand side and the right hand side of~\eqref{eq:GraphicalFormulaOmega} can be expanded in $\hbar$.
-Then for each $d$ there is still an infinite number of graphs $\Gamma\in G_{\Omega_n}$ that contribute non-trivially to the coefficient of $\hbar^d$ in the $\hbar$-expansion, but once we remove all $(0,2)$ vertices we get just a finite number of possible ``core'' graphs.
-Since the contribution of all possible configurations with $(0,2)$-vertices is of exponential type, see Remark~\ref{rem:Graphs-02}, there is no problem with convergence. \end{remark}
+However, both the left hand side and the right hand side of~\eqref{eq:GraphicalFormulaOmega} are formal power series expansions in $\hbar$.
+Then for each $d$ there is still an infinite number of graphs $\Gamma\in G_{\Omega_n}$ that contribute non-trivially to the coefficient of $\hbar^d$ in the $\hbar$-expansion, but once we remove all $(0,1,1)$ vertices we get just a finite number of possible ``core'' graphs.
+Since the contribution of all possible configurations with $(0,1,1)$-vertices is of exponential type, see Remark~\ref{rem:Graphs-02}, there is no problem with convergence. \end{remark}

 Proposition~\ref{prop:Graphs-Omega} can easily be specialized to the definitions of $\omega^\np_n$ and $\cW^\np_n$, let us describe the necessary modifications.